 An RMR (resting metabolic rate) test has you sit comfortably while a machine measures your respiration.
 The best tests will utilize a mask that covers your nose and mouth then allows you to breathe in and out through your mouth, while laying down.

 The machine measures CO2 output to calculate results.
 Some places will simply clip your nose, but it’s slightly less accurate.You fast for 12 hours prior to the test and do as little activity as possible to ensure it’s truly measuring what your calorie expenditure for the day would be if completely at rest.

-An RMR is a great way to find if your metabolism has slowed or to prove to yourself that it hasn’t and you just need to clean up the eating!Do you need a VO2 Max test?
+An RMR is a great way to find if your metabolism has slowed or to prove to yourself that it hasn’t and you just need to clean up the eating!
+(But honestly, I got a lot more out of the less intense metabolic test.)Do you need a VO2 Max test?
 RMR test?
 Find out what these numbers tell us #fitness Click To Tweet

 When doing the test myself in 2012 (during the height of my health issues) I found my RMR to be only 1100 where every calculator said it was 1400!!
 300 calories is a pretty big difference from losing to gaining weight.

 I spoke with a nutritionist after the test and found out that another important component of this test is your respiratory quotient.